 Located directly above the SubWave[TM] Level Control, this is an illuminated push-button switch that activates the SubWave[TM] effect.
 When engaged, the switch cap will illuminate in blue.
 Push once to engage, then again to disengage.
-(The SubWave[TM] effect can also be switched on and off via foot-switch; please see the heading titled "SubWave[TM] Footswitch" in the "Rear Panel Features" section later in this manual.)
+(The SubWave[TM] effect can also be switched on and off via footswitch; please see "SubWave[TM] Footswitch" in the "Rear Panel Features" section later in this guide.)